 Here, the facts are not in dispute.
 They show that Adrianna voluntarily moved out of her mother’s house to move in with her biological father.
 She attended college part-time, and had some of her expenses paid for by her biological father’s wife.
 The court concluded that Adrianna voluntarily “withdrew from her parents’ supervision and control” at age twenty, which resulted in her emancipating herself, and thus terminating James’ requirement to furnish child support.

-If you are paying child support and have questions about when the child will be emancipated and your support obligation will end, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation.
+If you are paying child support and have questions about when the child will be emancipated and your support obligation will end, call the Law Offices of Peter Van Aulen for a free initial consultation.